NIRALUser/BrainKeychainAutomation/README.md

 - Click 'Apply' and let the module run.
 If it says that 3D Slicer is not responding or has a loading icon, do not worry.
 The module takes roughly 3-5 minutes to render each keychain.
 - After it has finished running you should have a directory called 'Keychains' in the output folder you specified, or the same as your input directory if you didn't write an output location.

-## 2.) sceneCreator
+## 2.)
+Configure SceneCreator

 ### sceneCreatorModule (sceneCreator.py)
 ![SceneCreatorUI](https://i.gyazo.com/1ee22cb918d47c31f9d41660dd6438ef.png)
-- Download the sceneCreator folder if you haven't already.
 - Add sceneCreatorModule the same way you added BrainKeyCreatorExtension.
 - Specify a print surface width and length.
-Each keychain should be less than 50 mm in length and width.
+- Each keychain should be less than 50 mm in length and width.
 Each keychain is allocated a 50 mm x 50 mm block on the print surface with an additional 20 mm in length for the nametag.
 Total, each keychain/nametag combination will an allocated block of 50 mm in width and 70 mm in length.
 - This means if you specify a print surface with a width of 160 mm and length of 150 mm, it will output a 3 x 2 (width x length) field of keychains.
 - Give the location of the input/ouput folders.
 The input folder in the location of the 'Keychains' folder.
 Just like the last script, if you don't give an output location it will automatically put it where the input (Keychains) folder is.
 - Give the location of the bash file and openSCAD file (keyChainNameTagCreator.bash and keyChainTitle.scad) in the format of the example input.